paolacarbone/PolyRapid/README.md

 # PolyRapid
-AutoPol is an automated procedure for MD homopolymer equilibration from monomer SMILES.
+PolyRapid is an automated procedure for MD homopolymer equilibration from monomer SMILES.
 It proceeds in the following steps:

 1. Create a single polymer chain XYZ from monomer SMILES using `create_chain.py` (default is 20mer).
 This includes a short geometry optimisation using Open Babel.
 2. Assign OPLS/AA forcefield parameters using DL_FIELD (`assign_forcefield.py`).